algomo/knowledge-base/docs/docs/widgets/Visitor Authentication/Overview.md

 - `avatar`
 - `companyId`
 - `companyName`
+- `customData` - This field allows you to add any additional user-specific information in a format where each piece of information is identified by a unique key.

-**ID field is required.
-It is used to link the visitor to your user.** Different ID means a different user.
+**ID field is required.** It is used to link the visitor to your user.
+Different ID means a different user.

 All fields must be strings.
 If you need to pass a number, convert it to a string first.